Workforce Housing Preservation Program

-The Workforce Housing Preservation Program is designed to secure our existing housing inventory for the local workforce.
+The Workforce Housing Preservation Program is a homebuyer assistance program designed to secure our existing housing inventory for the local workforce.
 The program pays homebuyers up to 16% of purchase price towards a down payment (based on available funding) in exchange for deed restricting their home so that it can only be occupied by local workers.
 The funding can help homebuyers with down payments or complete renovations.
 The financial assistance does not need to be paid back.

 The application for the Workforce Housing Preservation Program can be filled out online, using the link below.
 If you would prefer to fill out an application in person, you may do so at the Community Development Resource Agency office in Tahoe City or Auburn.

 The Workforce Housing Preservation Program should be compatible with most home loans that are on the market.
 While we encourage you, as a potential buyer, to find the mortgage lender that is the best fit for you, it is important that you discuss your interest in using the Workforce Housing Preservation Program with whomever you chose.
 The following list of lenders have already approved the Program, making them great options.